M0WA/godb/README.md

 Please file either a bugreport, feature- or pull-request on the offical [github](https://github.com/M0WA/GoDB) page.

 ### With GoDB I cannot make use of the brand-specific featureset xyz, why should I use it then? <a name="brandfeatures"></a>
+The advantages of the GoDB framework are that you gain complete database brand independency for your code as well as an increased security.
+There is use cases where the performance of a brand-specific feature is more relevant than brand independency.
+In such a case, GoDB is not what you are looking for.